10 Notable Storylines From The 2024 Tulsa Shootout

 JR. SPRINTS ALWAYS DELIVER

 Year-in and year-out, the little guys deliver some of the most memorable moments from the Tulsa Shootout.
 Between the on-track product, the always-unpredictable interviews, and the pure emotion from little kids doing what they love, it’s a recipe for fun every time.
-This year, Braxton Flatt took the Golden Driller back to Illinois after the CB Industries driver fiercely battled local favorite J.J.
+Last year, Braxton Flatt took the Golden Driller back to Illinois after the CB Industries driver fiercely battled local favorite J.J.
 Beason, son of Tulsa Shootout and Chili Bowl legend, Jonathan Beason.
 It came down to the very end and Flatt showed the world what the Golden Driller meant to him in victory lane.

 PURSLEY PASSES THE MOST

-Nobody raced more and nobody passed more yesterday than Daison Pursley did.
+Nobody raced more and nobody passed more than Daison Pursley did.
 The Keith Kunz Motorsports pilot contested eight races on the day and qualified for three main events for the third time in his young career.
 His impressive +38 positions gained is second all-time in a Tulsa Shootout finale, behind only Riley Adair’s +52 run in 2009.
 Pursley’s performance started with an 18th-to-4th charge in Stock Non-Wing, then went 24th-to-7th in Outlaw Non-Wing, and ended his night with career-best 9th-to-2nd bid in A-Class as he nearly won his first-career Golden Driller.

 KJ’S ELITE QUADRUPLE DUTY RUN